 Electricians and Millwrights

 Electricians holding membership in IBEW Local 226 and members of other Kansas electrical union locals who worked on school construction and renovation projects reportedly disturbed ACM without necessarily knowing the materials they were contacting contained asbestos.
-Cutting Armstrong floor tile and Celotex or Georgia-Pacific ceiling tile during alterations, pulling wire through walls containing asbestos-containing drywall compound, and working in mechanical rooms alongside insulation trades are alleged to have generated fiber releases documented in industrial hygiene literature.
+Cutting Armstrong floor tile and ceiling tile or ceiling tile during alterations, pulling wire through walls containing asbestos-containing drywall compound, and working in mechanical rooms alongside insulation trades are alleged to have generated fiber releases documented in industrial hygiene literature.
 Millwrights performing equipment installations in mechanical rooms were similarly alleged to have been exposed during incidental disturbance of pipe insulation and spray fireproofing.

 Electricians and millwrights are sometimes overlooked in asbestos claims because their exposure was incidental rather than direct — but Kansas courts and asbestos trust funds recognize these claims.
 The two-year deadline applies equally.
 Do not assume your exposure was too indirect to support a claim before speaking with an attorney.